In this week's case discussion, submitted by Dr David Stewart, we look at the case of a 76-year-old...

 HealthCert Education provides a variety of outcome measurements activities to suit your needs:

-The Advanced Certificate of Women's Health is tailored for medical doctors who wish to improve patient outcomes by managing common women's health issues in general practice.
+The Advanced Certificate of Women's Health is tailored for medical practitioners who wish to improve patient outcomes by managing common women's health issues in general practice.
 This qualification is stage two of the Professional Diploma of Women’s Health.

-This course is for physicians, nurse practitioners and degree-qualified nurses.
+This course is for physicians, nurse practitioners, and degree-qualified nurses.
 The prerequisite for this Advanced Certificate course is the successful completion of the HealthCert Professional Certificate of Women’s Health (or a qualification deemed equivalent).
 HealthCert also highly recommends successful management of at least 25 cases of women’s health issues prior to enrolment.

 Participants do not have to pass an IELTS test but, as the courses are delivered in English, proficiency in listening, reading and writing English is assumed.